Ansu Fati: 2020–21 season

 On 23 September 2020, Fati was officially promoted to the first team.
 Four days later, in Barcelona's first match of the 2020–21 La Liga season and the first under new head coach, Ronald Koeman, Fati scored a brace and forced a penalty in a 4–0 win over Villarreal.
 He scored again in the following match, a 3–0 away win over Celta Vigo on 1 October.
 His performances led to him being named as the La Liga Player of the Month for September 2020.
 On 20 October, he scored a goal in a 5–1 win over Ferencváros in the Champions League, to become the first player to score more than one goal in the competition before turning 18.

-On 24 October, he scored a goal in a 1–3 defeat against Real Madrid, to become the second youngest scorer in El Clásico, at 17 years and 359 days, behind Alfonso Navarro who scored at 17 years and 356 days on 30 March 1947.
+On 24 October, Fati scored a goal in a 1–3 defeat against Real Madrid, to become the second youngest scorer in El Clásico, at 17 years and 359 days, behind Alfonso Navarro, who scored at 17 years and 356 days on 30 March 1947.
 On 7 November, Fati suffered a knee injury against Real Betis and was subbed off at half-time; tests later confirmed that he tore the meniscus in his left knee.
 Two days later he underwent surgery and the club announced that he would be out for approximately four months.
-Unfortunately, he was out for 9 months — he started training after 9 months — ahead of the 2021–22 La Liga season.
+Unfortunately, he was out for nine months, ahead of the 2021–22 La Liga season.

 2021–22 season

-Ahead of the 2021-22 season, Barcelona announced Fati would inherit the number 10 shirt from Lionel Messi.
-On 5 August 2021, Ansu Fati returned to training on the pitch at the Ciutat Esportiva after nine months out of action.
-On 26 September, Fati made his first appearance after 323 days of absence in a 3–0 home victory against Levante.
-He came on as a substitute, playing for 10 minutes and scoring within minutes after coming on.
-On 20 January 2022, he suffered a hamstring injury in a 3–2 defeat to Athletic Bilbao in the Copa del Rey.
+Ahead of the 2021–22 season, Barcelona announced Fati would inherit the number 10 shirt from Lionel Messi.
+On 5 August 2021, he returned to training on the pitch at the Ciutat Esportiva after nine months out of action.
+On 26 September, he made his first appearance after 323 days of absence in a 3–0 home victory against Levante.
+He came on as a substitute, playing for ten minutes and scoring within minutes after coming on.

+On 20 January 2022, Fati suffered a hamstring injury in a 3–2 defeat to Athletic Bilbao in the Copa del Rey.
 On 1 May, he returned after a three-month injury absence to play in a 2–1 win against Mallorca.

+Loan to Brighton & Hove Albion

+On 1 September 2023, Fati joined Premier League club Brighton & Hove Albion on a season-long loan deal without an option to buy.
+He made his Albion debut on 16 September, coming on as a 64th-minute substitute in the 3–1 away win over Manchester United at Old Trafford.
+He scored his first goal for Brighton on 30 September against Aston Villa in a 1–6 loss at Villa Park.
+On 26 October, Fati helped Brighton secure their first-ever win in European competition after he scored the second in a 2–0 victory against Ajax in a group stage match, which is his first career goal in the Europa League.